Benchmark the Best Companies in Any Sector, Location, or Stage

 In this hypothetical, A might be employee retention, B might be headcount growth, and so on.
 In reality, they tend to be more complex polynomial equations than the above, but this helps illustrate the point.

 The role of machine learning in this process is to rapidly run simulations and assist us in determining the appropriate value of the coefficients (11.5 and .5 and 32.3 and so on) to cause the algorithm’s output to match with the training sets.
 Once it finds the best fitting model, it then applies that formula to all of the other companies in our data sets.

 Iteration & Cross-validation

 We output the results of the algorithm and examine performance, looking at measures such as root mean squared error and confusion matrices to identify weaknesses in the quality of the input data, normalization, or training sets, then optimize, then repeat.
 We apply cross-validation testing to get a good estimate of how our model will generalize to data that our model has not been trained on.

 What is the scale of our Scores?

-We are especially careful about our score calculations, and we in fact calculate our confidence in a company’s score.
-When there is a key data point missing on any given company, we do not publish that score.
-We still built a profile for the company and collect events for the, but we leave the score blank.
+We are especially careful about our score calculations, and we, in fact, calculate our confidence in a company’s score.
+When there is a key data point missing from any given company, we do not publish that score.
+We still built a profile for the company and collect events for them, but leave the score blank.
 Meanwhile, among established, Top 100K companies, the distribution gives you a sense of what the score means.